Dzaleka-Connect/dzaleka-connect/directory/profile/josephine.md

       relativeUrl: true
     - name: 'og:description'
       value: >-
-        Josephine has lived in Dzaleka for ten years, and only has herself to rely on within Dzaleka.
+        Josephine has lived in Dzaleka for ten years and only has herself to rely on within Dzaleka.
       keyName: property
       relativeUrl: false